ju2pom/ju2pom.github.io/_posts/2020-03-02-keyboard-shortcuts-behavior.md

 # Solution

-My solution to this problem is a very simple WPF behavior which automatically append a shortcut to any element's tooltip.
-Basically, define a KeyBinding at the main window level, and then anywhere else use the behavior on the UI element that should host the shortcut tooltip.
+My solution to this problem is a very simple WPF behavior which automatically append a shortcut description to any element's tooltip.
+Basically, you define a KeyBinding at the main window level, and then anywhere else use the behavior on the UI element that should host the shortcut tooltip.

-What's great with this behavior is that you don't need manually maintain consistency between the shortcut and the tooltip.
+What's great with this behavior is that you don't need to manually maintain consistency between the shortcut and the tooltip.

 Here is the behavior